Elderberry, black

 DefinitionThis section has been translated automatically.

-The elder has opposite leaves, almost 12 cm long, with an elliptical shape and serrated edges.
-The white or slightly yellowish flowers have correspondingly each five sepals, petals, free stamens with yellow anthers and three fused carpels.
+The elderberry has oppositely arranged, almost 12 cm long leaves that are elliptical in shape and serrated at the edges.
+The white or slightly yellowish flowers each have five sepals, petals, free stamens with yellow anthers and three fused carpels.
+Its flowers and fruits are widely used as a remedy, food and dye, see Sambuci flos and Sambuci fructus (elderberry).

-Sambucusnigra extract the extract from the flowers of the plant.
+Sambucus nigra extract the extract from the flowers of the plant

-Sambucusnigra berry extract the extract from the fruits of the plant
+Sambucus nigra berry extract the extract from the fruits of the plant

 Sambucus nigra water the aqueous solution from the flowers of the plant